qlik-oss/core-website/docs/tutorials/core.md

 ## Container orchestration

-We provide examples on how to deploy the Frontira core services using the following container orchestration platforms:
+We provide examples on how to deploy the Qlik Core core services using the following container orchestration platforms:

 - [Docker Swarm](#deploying-to-docker-swarm)